dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/barcode-result-item.md

 ### formatString

-Returns the format of the barcode, but as text instead of a `DSBarcodeFormat` item.
+The format of the barcode, but as a string instead of a `DSBarcodeFormat` enumeration item.

 <div class="sample-code-prefix"></div>
 >- Objective-C